Master of Science in Computational Engineering

 Schedule for the exchange

-Students can go on a study abroad experience during the 3rd semester of the master's programme in Computational Engineering.
+Students are encouraged to go on a study abroad experience during the 3rd semester of the master's programme in Computational Engineering.

-The 3rd semester consists of 30 ECTS credits of flexible courses and electives.
-During the exchange semester you can choose subjects relevant to the master program, and also depending on personal interests and career opportunities.
-The courses you want to take abroad must be approved by the department.
-It is important that the subjects/ courses from abroad not overlap with subjects you have already taken.
+The 3rd semester consists of 30 ECTS credits of flexible courses and electives, or in a first stage of the master’s thesis.
+During the exchange semester, you can choose courses relevant to the master’s programme, and also depending on personal interests and career opportunities.
+The courses or the thesis project you want to take abroad must be approved by the department.
+It is important that the courses from abroad do not overlap with courses you have already taken.
 An advice is to think about your professional career and your fields of specific interest.

 More opportunities